 Rye, East Sussex

 A little slice of California near Camber Sands, duneside boutique hotel The Gallivant’s restaurant sources virtually all of its ingredients from within a 10-mile radius.
-It majors on dishes like prawn cocktail and Dungeness cod and chips, but less trad tastes are amply catered for too.
+It majors on dishes like fish and shellfish bisque, Dungeness spider crab salad and Rock-a-Nore roasted cod.
 If you’ve come by car, Great Dixter’s dreamy gardens and the Chapel Down winery are easy to get to in the afternoon.
 Or you could just lie on the beach, think about London property prices, and sob.

 New Lydd Road, Camber, Rye, East Sussex, TN31 7RB

-Its Twitter bio reads ‘grotty rundown pub by the sea’, but don’t be fooled: this is the stuff Michelin stars are made of.
-The Sportsman’s kitchen backs onto the Thames Estuary, and the menu is a Who’s Who of North Sea A-listers: Whitstable Native oysters, slip-sole, ray, gurnard, brill.
+Its Twitter bio reads ‘pub by the sea’, but don’t be fooled: this is the stuff Michelin stars are made of.
+The Sportsman’s kitchen backs onto the Thames Estuary, and the menu is a Who’s Who of North Sea A-listers: Whitstable Native oysters, slip-sole, ray, gurnard, turbot.
 Even the butter (home-churned, natch) is seasoned with Seasalter sea salt – try saying that three times after a couple of pints.
 It’s all less than two hours’ drive from London, and a quick hop from ye olde delights of Canterbury.

 The Sportsman, Faversham Road, Seasalter, Whitstable, Kent, CT5 4BP